Scenic beauty. Unspoiled character and charm. Legendary terrain. Room to breathe.

 Telluride is more accessible than ever, as more flight options have been added for the 2017-18 winter season.
 Charlotte Douglas International (CLT) is the latest airport added to the list of direct flights to Montrose-Telluride Regional Airport (MTJ) that brings the total to 15 non-stop flights (16 over the holiday season) from 12 major hubs for the 2017-18 winter.

 Originally named Columbia, the fledgling town had to change its name due to post office confusion with Columbia, California.
 So in 1887, the town was renamed Telluride, thus beginning its mark as a budding mining town, and eventually, one of the premier skiing and vacation destinations in the US.

-In 2016, Telluride Ski Resort was ranked the #4 ski resort in North America by Forbes Magazine.
-Read more.
+In 2018, Telluride Ski Resort was ranked the #5 ski resort in North America by Forbes Magazine.
+Read Story

 Condé Nast Traveler readers ranked Telluride Ski Resort the #1 Ski Resort in North America for the fourth time in five years.
 SKI Magazine readers ranked the resort in the top 10 among western resorts and #1 in Overall Satisfaction.
 Telluride is also home to numerous award-winning restaurants and lodges.